MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-You can integrate Microsoft Cloud App Security with your generic SIEM server to enable centralized monitoring of alerts and activities from connected apps.
-As new activities and events are supported by connected apps, visibility into them is then rolled out into Microsoft Cloud App Security.
+You can integrate Microsoft Defender for Cloud Apps with your generic SIEM server to enable centralized monitoring of alerts and activities from connected apps.
+As new activities and events are supported by connected apps, visibility into them is then rolled out into Microsoft Defender for Cloud Apps.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures, and correlating between cloud-based and on-premises events.
-The Microsoft Cloud App Security SIEM agent runs on your server and pulls alerts and activities from Microsoft Cloud App Security and streams them into the SIEM server.
+The Microsoft Defender for Cloud Apps SIEM agent runs on your server and pulls alerts and activities from Microsoft Defender for Cloud Apps and streams them into the SIEM server.

-When you first integrate your SIEM with Cloud App Security, activities and alerts from the last two days will be forwarded to the SIEM and all activities and alerts (based on the filter you select) from then on.
+When you first integrate your SIEM with Defender for Cloud Apps, activities and alerts from the last two days will be forwarded to the SIEM and all activities and alerts (based on the filter you select) from then on.
 If you disable this feature for an extended period, then re-enable, the past two days of alerts and activities are forwarded and then all alerts and activities from then on.

 Additional integration solutions include:

-* **Azure Sentinel** - A scalable, cloud-native SIEM and SOAR for native integration.
-For information about integrating with Azure Sentinel, see [Azure Sentinel integration](siem-sentinel.md).
+* **Microsoft Sentinel** - A scalable, cloud-native SIEM and SOAR for native integration.
+For information about integrating with Microsoft Sentinel, see [Microsoft Sentinel integration](siem-sentinel.md).
 * **Microsoft security graph API** - An intermediary service (or broker) that provides a single programmatic interface to connect multiple security providers.
 For more information, see [Security solution integrations using the Microsoft Graph Security API](/graph/security-integration#list-of-connectors-from-microsoft).

 > [!IMPORTANT]
-> If you are integrating Microsoft Defender for Identity in Cloud App Security and both services are configured to send alert notifications to a SIEM, you'll start to receive duplicate SIEM notifications for the same alert.
+> If you are integrating Microsoft Defender for Identity in Defender for Cloud Apps and both services are configured to send alert notifications to a SIEM, you'll start to receive duplicate SIEM notifications for the same alert.
 One alert will be issued from each service and they will have different alert IDs.
 To avoid duplication and confusion, make sure to handle the scenario.
 For example, decide where you intend to perform alert management, and then stop SIEM notifications being sent from the other service.

 ## Generic SIEM integration architecture

 The SIEM agent is deployed in your organization's network.
-When deployed and configured, it pulls the data types that were configured (alerts and activities) using Cloud App Security RESTful APIs.
+When deployed and configured, it pulls the data types that were configured (alerts and activities) using Defender for Cloud Apps RESTful APIs.
 The traffic is then sent over an encrypted HTTPS channel on port 443.

-Once the SIEM agent retrieves the data from Cloud App Security, it sends the Syslog messages to your local SIEM.
-Cloud App security uses the network configurations you provided during the setup (TCP or UDP with a custom port).
+Once the SIEM agent retrieves the data from Defender for Cloud Apps, it sends the Syslog messages to your local SIEM.
+Defender for Cloud Apps uses the network configurations you provided during the setup (TCP or UDP with a custom port).

 ![SIEM integration architecture.](media/siem-architecture.png)

 ## Supported SIEMs

-Cloud App Security currently supports Micro Focus ArcSight and generic CEF.
+Defender for Cloud Apps currently supports Micro Focus ArcSight and generic CEF.

 ## How to integrate

 Integrating with your SIEM is accomplished in three steps:

-1. Set it up in the Cloud App Security portal.
+1. Set it up in the Defender for Cloud Apps portal.
 2. Download the JAR file and run it on your server.
 3. Validate that the SIEM agent is working.